Offices worldwide

 Are people born in St Kitts US citizens?

-No. St Kitts and Nevis and the US are different countries.
+No, St Kitts and Nevis and the US are different countries.
 St Kittians apply for American citizenship under the same rules as other foreigners.

 What is the minimum investment for St Kitts and Nevis citizenship?